Tetsuya Shibata: Career

 In late 2008 and early 2009, Shibata worked as senior sound director on two major releases.
 For Resident Evil 5, he organized recordings by the Hollywood Studio Symphony, and did the same for Monster Hunter Tri with the FILMharmonic Orchestra in Prague.
 In addition, he produced the Monster Hunter Orchestra Concert, a concert celebrating the fifth anniversary of the Monster Hunter franchise.
 Some of his compositions from the original Monster Hunter were performed.
 This would be his last role at Capcom, as he states that he left the company because he wanted to create music for a wide range of companies and genres, including those outside of video games.
 Torn between his responsibilities as a manager and his desire to compose music more freely, he was reluctant to leave the game developer because he had many ongoing projects at the time.
 His superior informed him that Capcom would not argue with his decision.

 In May 2009, he founded and became the president of his own music company known as Unique Note.
 The company aspires to create music for several types of media like television, commercials, films, and film trailers, as well as video games.
 Shibata himself plays guitar, bass guitar, and keyboard for his own compositions.
 Early in the company's establishment, Shibata was joined by another former Capcom composer, Yoshino Aoki, who is now the group's vice president as well as a composer, arranger, and lyricist.
 Shibata had previously worked with Aoki on several projects at Capcom.
 He had gained respect for her musical talent over the years, especially for her score of Breath of Fire IV which he experienced while he was putting together the Breath of Fire Original Soundtrack Special Box in 2006.
+He later married Aoki in 2014.
 So far Unique Note has worked on musical scores for Fullmetal Alchemist: Senka wo Takuseshi Mono and Half-Minute Hero for the PlayStation Portable, as well as two musicals.